 It is the first in a series by the Konzerthausorchester Berlin entitled “Klangberlins” or sound of Berlin.
 A further 12 installments are planned.
 Episode 2 features the sounds of the city’s trams and underground transport system.

 The compositions are by Michael Edwards and Christian Tschuggnall.
-The other videos in the series will be posted on the orchestra’s Youtube channel in the coming days.
+The other videos in the series will be posted on the orchestra’s Youtube channel.